Lambda-X/lambdax-blog/resources/templates/md/posts/2016-05-03-multimethods-protocols-explained.md

 The closest construct in the Java world is the `interface`:
 * Both build a layer of abstraction by providing only specification, not implementation, of behaviors.
 * Both are dispatched on the type of the first parameter passed in the call.
 In Java this is just the object that implements the interface.
-* Datatypes can implement multiple protocols.
+* Datatypes can implement multiple protocols/interfaces.
-* If you try to implement a protocol without providing all needed methods an error will be thrown.
+* If you try to implement a protocol/interface without providing all needed methods an error will be thrown.

 One big difference is that in Java existing types cannot be extended